aristanetworks/anta/documentation/tests_eos.functions.md

 verify_bfd(device, enable_password)
 ```

-Verifies there is no BFD peer in down state (default VRF, IPv4 neighbors).
+Verifies there is no BFD peer in down state (all VRF, IPv4 neighbors).